East African Journal of Applied Health Monitoring and Evaluation (EAJAHME)

 Footnotes: Use footnotes rather than endnotes.
 The location of footnotes within the text should be indicated by superscript numbers.

-Tables and Figures: Tables and figures should be submitted as a separate document from the manuscript.
-Please do not include tables and figures within the body of the manuscript.
+Tables and Figures: Tables and figures should be at the end of the manuscript, and each table and figure should be on its own page(s).
+Please do not place tables and figures within the body of the manuscript.

 How to refer to tables and figures in the text: Every figure and table included in the manuscript must be referred to in the body of the text.
 When referring to figures and tables, highlight the key relationship(s) or trend(s) that you want your reader to focus on, and refer to the appropriate figure or table only in parenthesis, e.g.: